 14. Pasquale Jones

-Where: 187 Mulberry St.
+Where: 187 Mulberry St

 15. Peasant

-What: Feel free to venture out of your comfort zone here.
+Feel free to venture out of your comfort zone here.
 However, if you’re looking for something safe and delicious we suggest going with the octopus (Polpi in Purgatorio) and the lamb chops (agnello con polenta).

-Where: 194 Elizabeth St.
+Where: 194 Elizabeth St

 16. Emporio

-What: A pizza is a must-order item when you visit Emporio.
+A pizza is a must-order item when you visit Emporio.
 If you like mushroom, we recommend tasting the speck and mushroom pie.
 The Nutella calzone dessert is also heavenly.

-Where: 231 Mott St.
+Where: 231 Mott St

 17. The Butcher’s Daughter

-What: This vegetarian restaurant makes great cauliflower pizzas and is a solid breakfast/brunch spot.
+This vegetarian restaurant makes great cauliflower pizzas and is a solid breakfast/brunch spot.

-Where: 19 Kenmare St.
+Where: 19 Kenmare St

 18. Parm

-What: Their meatballs and chicken parmigiana are are out of this world.
+From the team behind Carbone comes Parm, a much more affordable variation of the tourist trap that is arguably even better.
+Their meatballs and chicken parmigiana are are out of this world.
 And their garlic bread.
 And their spicy rotini…basically everything!

-Where: 248 Mulberry St.
+Where: 248 Mulberry St

 19. Lombardi’s

-What: The coal oven pizzas from Lombardi’s are famous, and the spot is often called NYC’s first pizzeria.
+The coal oven pizzas from Lombardi’s are famous, and the spot is often called NYC’s first pizzeria.

-Where: 32 Spring St.
+Where: 32 Spring St

 20. Estela

-Where: 1st floor, 47 E Houston St.
+Where: 47 E Houston St, 1st floor